GrumpySage/SitePlanning/README.md

-# Case: Site Planning
+# Case: Site Planning (Supply Forecast)
 - by Jonas Neubert Pedersen

 ## Disclaimers
-I do not have much experience with production planning, so some of my assumptions, terms and such may not be quite correct.
+I do not have much experience with production planning, so some of my assumptions, terms and similar may not be quite correct.

 While I am presenting a lot of text, I would prefer you to listen rather than read.

 Don't hesitate to ask questions - just interrupt me :)

 ## Assumptions
-Especially when dealing with a solution for an end user, I would much prefer to communicate with them so a solution can be created that caters to their needs and wishes.
+Especially when dealing with a solution for an end user, I would much prefer to communicate with them so a solution can be created that caters to their needs and wishes - both in regards to functionality and appearance.

 I made the following assumptions:
 - The end user wants to get an easy overview of the Stock Transport Orders to see whether a material is available on the date and in the quantity needed.
-- It would be good to see if a material is produced very close to being needed (higher risk if there is a delay) or is being produced too far ahead of schedule (as this will take up warehouse space).
+- It would be good to see if a material is produced very close to being needed (higher risk if there is a delay) or is being produced far ahead of use (as this will take up warehouse space).
 - Quantity of STO can be greater than PO.

 ## Overview of solution
+I've tried to build a solution that is easy to continue on, if the scope were to expand (getting data from more endpoints, more end-user views, etc).
+The overview is detailed here.

 ![Object Diagram](https://user-images.githubusercontent.com/31987339/212538158-e8ad169c-4188-49bb-bc94-985bb125abe3.png)

-Overview of the objects in this solution.
-They are detailed below:
+Each object is briefly detailed below.

 ##### YCL_SUPPLY_FORECAST
 Main class, should be scheduled hourly.